pythoncanarias/pycan-web/README.md

 You can get a requirements file as a subproduct of the Pipfile (This is why we removed the `requirements.txt` and the `requirements-dev.txt` from the repo).

-This commands allow you to generate a proper `requirements.txt` from the Pipfile:
+This command allows you to generate a proper `requirements.txt` from the Pipfile:

     pipenv lock --requirements > requirements.txt

-And use this if you want a requirements file for developers:
+Use this command if you want a requirements file for developers:

     pipenv lock --requirements --dev > requirements-dev.txt